KiltedViking/AspNetCore21WebApp/README.md

 # Solution AspNetCore21WebApp
 An ASP.NET Core 2.1 Web Application to test developing using Code First, migrations, different types of relationships, and Github from Visual Studio 2017.
 (P.S.
 Dates are in Swedish format, i.e. YYYY-MM-DD.)

+## Security warning

+*Please* update any dependencies before using code in this repository!
+(I've already had one security warning regarding jQuery library.)

 ## Background
 I'm currently developing a simple application, similar to this one, and need a project to test things I haven't done yet, like adding a mandatory field, which should require creating column in database with a default value. ;-)